-Intra ID Service Principals: Audit expiring secrets and certificates
+Intra ID service principals: Audit expiring secrets and certificates

-Building a simple, inhouse and cheap solution to find Service principals with expiring authentication methods and orphaned service principals with no assigned owner.
+Building a simple and cheap inhouse solution to find service principals with expiring authentication methods and orphaned service principals with no assigned owner.
 Read more

 1 Sep, 2024